 On April 14, 2011, Simon’s Fund visited twelve lawmakers in Harrisburg to pitch the Sudden Cardiac Arrest Prevention Act.
 Fortunately, Representative Mike Vereb was among those lawmakers.
 He introduced the law in June, 2011.
-On May 30, 2012, Governor Tom Corbett signed the law making Pennsylvania the first state in the country to protect students against sudden cardiac arrest.
+On May 30, 2012, Governor Tom Corbett signed the law making Pennsylvania the first state in the country to protect students from sudden cardiac arrest.

 The Sudden Cardiac Arrest Prevention Act has three primary components: